Leptis Magna

 Overview

 Archaeological excavations have revealed remnants of grand Roman period buildings at Leptis Magna, showcasing its significance as a hub of political and administrative activity in the city during its peak.
-Today, these remains provide valuable insights into the governance and civic life of Leptis Magna under Roman rule, reflecting its importance as a regional center in ancient North Africa.
+Today, these remains provide valuable insights into the governance and civic life of Leptis Magna under Roman rule, specifically during Roman Empire period, reflecting its importance as a regional center in ancient North Africa.

 Brief History